 The server sends a device eligibility message to select the devices that meet certain criteria defined by the application.
 Depending on the number of criteria met, the application assigns a group id to the device.
 For example, the criteria could contain information about the device's operating system, processor speed, available memory, available image library (number of images…), geographical location of the device, language setting, and other attributes.

-Syntax
+Parameters